rjaffe123/rjaffe123.github.io/aboutme.md

 * Organized at least 1 social event per semester and connected students with resources to aid them in their transition to Toronto.

-* Currently aiding the new team of mentors on their transition to an online platform.
+* Aided the new team of mentors on their transition to an online platform.